userfrosting/UserFrosting/README.md

 UserFrosting 0.3.0 will use the same robust authentication system, with Blowfish password hashing.
 Password resets will be done via a short-term expiring token.

+We will model a "guest user", which basically means any user who is not logged in.
+This means that we will no longer need to do a separate check to see if a user is logged in - the controller can simply check if a user is authorized, and by default, the guest user is not authorized to do anything.

 ### Authorization Hooks

 UserFrosting will control access via **authorization hooks**, which represent a "checkpoint" in the codebase to determine whether or not a user is allowed to view or manipulate the model in some way.
 Hooks are represented by a unique name.